What happened to me?

 How depression can start

-You start to fear as you experience the symptoms of depression and this causes more fear.
+Fear can start as you experience the symptoms of depression and this causes more fear.
 You may start to condemn yourself and then start to condemn yourself more for condemning yourself.
 You may not be able to sleep and the situation can spiral out of control.
 The devil can take this opportunity to attack although your depression was not a direct result of sin.

 7. Overcoming the problem of being dominated